ironboy/light-frame/README.md

 ## A quick **overview**
 * The framework automatically loads all your JavaScript files.
 * The framework automatically compiles SASS to CSS.
-* **Bootstrap** is included with its full SASS source code, so that you can easily make variable overrides to Bootstrap.
+* **Bootstrap** is included with its full SASS source code, so that you can easily make variable overrides to create your own theme.
-* You get an [**icon font included**](https://icofont.com/icons) - so that you can easily use icons in your application.
+* You get an [**icon font included**](https://icofont.com/icons) - a hassle free way of starting to use icons in your application.
 * *Hot reload* - The framework automatically reloads your web page when you make code changes.
 * *Error handling* - The framework shows most SASS and JavaScript errors "on screen" in your browser.
 * The **Base** class that is built in to the framework helps you with basic tasks such as: